dimitri/pgloader/pgloader.1.md

 Note also that the PostgreSQL URI includes the target *tablename*.

+### Reading from STDIN

+File based pgloader sources can be loaded from the standard input, as in the following example:

+    pgloader --type csv                                         \
+             --field "usps,geoid,aland,awater,aland_sqmi,awater_sqmi,intptlat,intptlong" \
+             --with "skip header = 1"                          \
+             --with "fields terminated by '\t'"                \
+             -                                                 \
+             postgresql:///pgloader?districts_longlat          \
+             < test/data/2013_Gaz_113CDs_national.txt

+The dash (`-`) character as a source is used to mean *standard input*, as usual in Unix command lines.
+It's possible to stream compressed content to pgloader with this technique, using the Unix pipe:

+    gunzip -c source.gz | pgloader --type csv ... - pgsql:///target?foo

 ### Loading from CSV available through HTTP

 The same command as just above can also be run if the CSV file happens to be